common-fate/docs-archive/docs/granted/recipes/access-requests.md

 granted settings request-url set <GRANTED_APPROVALS_URL>
 ```

-:tada: Now try running aws cli command with profile that doesn't have required access.
+:tada: Now try running an AWS CLI command with a profile that doesn't have required access.

 For example: